ilyaaltshteyn/SmarterEmail/README.md

 # SmarterEmail

-Pulls in a users gmail messages and analyzes them.
-Provides user with the results of the analysis.
+This is a Flask web app, built mostly in Python and JS.
+See it live at www.smartr.email

+The project is still in early development stages, so its only partially finished and buggy.

-The goal here is to build a complete product from the back to the front end.
-The backend is a Python Flask app, and the front is a javascript app.
+The goal here is to build a complete product end-to-end, with a light NLP component.
+Features will be added as time permits.